-- Suspension: Periodically inspect the model for signs of damage such as bent or dirty suspension pins, bent turnbuckles, loose screws, and any signs of stress or bending.
+- Chassis: Keep the chassis clean of accumulated dirt and grime.
+Periodically inspect the chassis for damage. - Suspension: Periodically inspect the model for signs of damage, such as bent or dirty suspension pins, bent camber links, loose screws, and any signs of stress or bending.
 Replace components as needed. - Steering: Over time, you may notice increased looseness in the steering system.
-The tie rod ends may wear out from use (Part #2742).
-Replace these components as needed to restore factory tolerances. - Shocks: Keep the oil level in the shocks full.
+Replace any components as needed to restore factory tolerances. - Shocks: Keep the oil level in the shocks full.
 Use only 100% pure silicone shock oil to prolong the life of the seals.
 If you are experiencing leakage around the top of the shock, inspect the bladder in the top cap for signs of damage or distortion from overtightening.
 If the bottom of the shock is leaking, then it is time for a rebuild.
-The Traxxas rebuild kit for two shocks is part #2362. - Driveline: Inspect the driveline for signs of wear such as worn drive yokes, dirty axle half shafts, and any unusual noise or binding.
-If a U-joint pops apart then it is time to replace the part.
-Remove the gear cover and Inspect the spur gear for wear and check the tightness of set screws in the pinion gears.
+The Traxxas rebuild kit for two shocks is part #2362.

+• Driveline: Inspect the driveline for signs of wear or any unusual noise or binding.
+Remove the gear cover and inspect the spur gear for wear and check the tightness of the set screw in the pinion gear.
 Tighten, clean, or replace components as needed.